NextCenturyCorporation/MCS/TASK_LIST.md

 - Most scenes provide cues so you can determine whether you have been teleported to the opposite side of the room:
    - Sometimes either the left or right wall is a significantly different color than the other walls.
    - Sometimes the room is shaped like a trapezoid: the left and right walls are angled inward, and either the front or back wall is shorter.
-   - Sometimes there is a large non-structural object, like a piece of furniture, on one side of the room; TA2 calls this an “unstable landmark.”
+   - Sometimes there is a large non-structural object, like a piece of furniture, on one side of the room; this is called an “unstable landmark.”
 In scenes containing both a stable landmark (differently colored room walls, or trapezoidal shaped rooms) and an unstable landmark (large objects like furniture that could theoretically be moved by an adult), your system should trust the location of the stable landmark more than the unstable landmark.
    - It should be impossible to see inside the containers from your position on top of the platform due to the position of the containers and a barrier on the platform that stops you from moving too far forward.

 Notes: